zaius/docs/content/api/getting-started/authentication.md

 Authorization: Bearer <TOKEN>
 ```

-It is also possible to add the token as a querystring parameter.
+It is also possible to add the token as a query string parameter.
 This however is
 not recommended, and should only be used if it is impossible to use the header
 method.
-You should use the `token` querystring key, and the value should be the
+You should use the `token` query string key, and the value should be the
 token.

 ### Curl example